raket/idea-silverstripe/developer_environment.md

 ![ProjectSettings](markdown_images/sdk_setup_1.png)

 ## Ready to go
 And that's it!
-At this point, you should automatically have an `idea-handlebars` Run Configuration in IDEA (if not, create one of type "Plugin" and you should be good to go).
+At this point, you should automatically have an `idea-silverstripe` Run Configuration in IDEA (if not, create one of type "Plugin" and you should be good to go).
 If you Run/Debug this configuration, it will launch the Community Edition with your build of the plugin installed.

 ## Tips
 * **Enable Internal Tools:** add `-Didea.is.internal=true` to the VM Options of your plugin Run Configurations to add various internal IDEA-development tools to your menu options.
 Many of these look interesting, but the one you absolutely need is `Tools -> View PSI Structure of Current File...`